Skip to main content

 Ping Rate and Latency

-The Gateway Network is constantly sending ping messages, even when the system is healthy and all connections are good.
-Ignition settings monitor ping rate response times for outgoing and incoming connections.
-The Diagnostics tab on the Gateway Network page can be used to test remote server response on both sides to check response time.
-A slow response suggests a tuning is needed.
-Servers can be performing slowly for a variety of reasons such as high latency, maxed out threads, and high requests.
+The Gateway Network continuously sends ping messages to monitor connection health.
+Ignition settings allow monitoring of ping response times for both outgoing and incoming connections.
+The Diagnostics tab on the Gateway Network page can be used to test remote server response times on both sides to help identify potential latency issues.
+Slow responses may indicate the need for tuning, as servers can perform poorly due to high latency, maxed-out threads, or high request loads.

 Secure Connections